 No, Sirius was not expelled for his part in the werewolf caper.

-Dumbledore probably never knew the whole truth of what that was all in aid of, but he could hardly have overlooked the fact that there might have been a history of being out-of-bounds on the nights of a full moon, on all of the Marauder’s parts.
-But he couldn’t necessarily prove it.
+Dumbledore probably never knew the whole truth of what that stunt was all in aid of, but he could hardly have overlooked the fact that there might have been a history of being out-of-bounds on the nights of a full moon, on all of the Marauder’s parts.
+Still, he couldn’t necessarily prove it.
 And in the course of the incident it was clear that the kids had become familiar with one of Dumbledore’s secret arrangements which he had no wish to see revealed to the public.
-And from where Albus was standing, Dumbledore was very much obliged to James for having managed, at some risk to himself, to prevent an outcome that would have ended in an incident that couldn't have been hushed up.
-And anything like an an expulsion would have raised unwelcome questions.
+And from where Albus was standing, Dumbledore was very much obliged to James for having managed, at some risk to himself, to prevent an outcome that would have ended in an incident that couldn’t have been hushed up.
+And anything like an expulsion would have raised unwelcome questions.

 But I’m not convinced that James was actually rewarded for it, either.
 We’ve never been directly told that he was.
 Not even that he was awarded House points for that daring rescue.
 Unless James was awarded exactly enough House points to make up for the ones that were stripped off Sirius for mouthing off about the willow, so that nobody ever noticed.
 But that’s another fanon assumption.
 It’s not in the books.

 And, yes, he eventually allowed James to be appointed Head Boy.
 We’ve been invited to assume that the appointment was James’s reward.
 I cannot say with any certainty that it wasn’t.
 But I really do suspect that James might have become Head Boy simply because he was the best candidate for that particular year.
 When you stop and think about it, as Deputy Head, Albus had allowed Tom Riddle to be appointed Head Boy, too.
 It’s not necessarily a mark of personal approval.

 And Lupin had already demonstrated that he wasn’t even an effective Prefect.